ElenaSvirko/Cognitive_Decline_Predictors_Project/README.md

 **Project Goal**

-This project analyzes data from the Behavioral Risk Factor Surveillance System (BRFSS) to explore factors associated with cognitive decline in adults aged 50 and older.
-Focusing on lifestyle behaviors like physical inactivity and smoking, the goal is to identify actionable factors that could help prevent or slow the onset of cognitive decline symptoms in this population.
+This project analyzes data from the Behavioral Risk Factor Surveillance System (BRFSS) to explore factors associated with cognitive decline and general health outcome in adults aged 50 and older.
+Focusing on lifestyle behaviors like physical inactivity and smoking, the goal is to identify actionable factors that could help prevent or slow the onset of cognitive decline symptoms and imporove general health in this population.

-**Research Questions & Hypotheses**
+**Research Purpose**

-**Primary Hypotheses:**

-- Lack of leisure-time physical activity is positively related to the onset of cognitive decline symptoms in older adults.
+This project supports public health professionals, policymakers, and researchers in understanding:
-- Smoking is positively related to the onset of cognitive decline symptoms in older adults.
+- How lifestyle behaviors contribute to health outcomes among older adults.

-**Additional Questions:**

-- Which states have the highest percentages of older adults who smoke and do not engage in leisure-time physical activity?
-- How have the percentages of smoking and physical inactivity changed in the U.S. between 2005 and 2023?
+- Geographic “hotspots” where intervention efforts may be most needed.
+- Trends indicating areas of progress and ongoing challenges.
+- Opportunities for targeted health promotion and policy initiatives.

 **Data Sources**